SURGroup/UQpy/docs/source/sampling/latin_hypercube/lhs_user_criterion.rst

 The output of this function should be a numpy array of at least two-dimensions with the first dimension being the number of samples and the second dimension being the number of variables.

+The :class:`.Criterion` class is imported using the following command:

+>>> from UQpy.sampling.stratified_sampling.latin_hypercube_criteria.baseclass.Criterion import Criterion

 .. autoclass:: UQpy.sampling.Criterion
     :members: